What is our mission?

-- Help front line persons pin down the most important practical things that they don’t understand by first asking them individually to articulate the key burning questions that they want answered, then assisting them to prioritize the entire pool of questions.
+- Help front line persons pin down the most important practical things that they don’t understand by first asking them to articulate the key burning questions that they want answered, then assisting them to prioritize the entire pool of questions.

 - Make use of the strengths of the academic research sector.
 Enlist the help of academic researchers to shed light on front-line persons’ burning questions and perplexities.
 Motivate academic researchers to build an active interest in studying the problem and using the findings to assist front-line persons.